-Stakeholder Discussions Outcomes Meeting Dates A10 Ely to Cambridge Project Team Understanding potential synergies and overlap between the two projects Identification of any dependencies between the two projects The A10 project team have been challenged by the Department for Transport to show an integrated solution with public transport and non-motorised user enhancements south of Waterbeach.
-This study covers that need and emphasises the need for coordination 11/02/2020 What assumptions are the two projects using in their assessments The A10 dualling options would require junction work, and therefore this study could tie into those designs Whether there is any suitable data that can be shared The optioneering process in both studies was similar Whether the two projects have similar methodologies All current options are likely to go through Milton Interchange and therefore would interact with this project if a central option was taken forward Anglian Water Understand Cambridge Waste-Water Treatment Plant relocation proposals Anglian Water have similar timescales to the Waterbeach to North East Cambridge project team and have two proposals 18/08/2020 Identify potential synergies and overlap between two proposals that are located within the study area Cambridge Autonomous Metro (CAM) Team Mutual project updates, timescales and emerging thinking Discussions were held and emerging design ideas were shared.
-11/12/2019 In terms of routing and design, there is little overlap between the two projects but they will need to connect at the Cambridge North tunnel portal Cambridge City Council: North Area Committee Knowledge sharing and project updates Discussions were held and emerging considerations were shared 27/02/2020 Eastern Corridor Team Project coordination The two projects had similar but slightly different Although 21/04/2020 No direct interaction between the two projects, but given that they are similar in nature and adjacent to one and other, it is appropriate to coordinate approaches different, this was appropriate given the different nature of the two corridors 22/07/2020 Fen Road Project Team Project coordination Awareness of emerging proposals for both project teams.
+Stakeholder Discussions Outcomes Meeting Dates Cambridge Project betwee Team Identif project What a Understanding potential synergies and overlap between the two projects Identification of any dependencies between the two projects The A10 project team have been challenged by the Department for Transport to show an integrated solution with public transport and non-motorised user enhancements south of Waterbeach.
+This study covers that need and emphasises the need for coordination 11/02/2020 What assumptions are the two projects using in their assessments The A10 dualling options would require junction work, and therefore this study could tie into those designs Whether there is any suitable data that can be shared The optioneering process in both studies was similar Whether the two projects have similar methodologies All current options are likely to go through Milton Interchange and therefore would interact with this project if a central option was taken forward Plant relocation proposals Understand Cambridge Waste-Water Treatment Plant relocation proposals Anglian Water have similar timescales to the Waterbeach to North East Cambridge project team and have two proposals 18/08/2020 Identify potential synergies and overlap between two proposals that are located within the study area Autonomous Metro (CAM) TeamthinkingIn terms of routing and design, there is little or between the two projects but they will need to Mutual project updates, timescales and emerging thinking Discussions were held and emerging design ideas were shared.
+11/12/2019 In terms of routing and design, there is little overlap between the two projects but they will need to connect at the Cambridge North tunnel portal Cambridge City Council: North Area Committee Knowledge sharing and project updates Discussions were held and emerging considerations were shared 27/02/2020 Eastern Corridor Project coordination The two projects had similar but slightly different Although 21/04/2020 given that they are similar in nature an No direct interaction between the two projects, but given that they are similar in nature and adjacent to one and other, it is appropriate to coordinate approaches different, this was appropriate given the different nature of the two corridors 22/07/2020 Fen Road Project Team Project coordination Awareness of emerging proposals for both project teams.
 It is unlikely that there will be direct interaction between the two schemes 07/04/2020